SSAGESLabs/PySAGES/examples/Installing_a_PySAGES_Environment.md

 ## Building and Installing the HOOMD-dlext Plugin

 Now we can install the `dlext` plugin for HOOMD-blue.
-But, we need to get some dependecies first.
+But, we need to get some dependencies first.

 <!-- #endregion -->